EECS-NTNU/bismo/README.md

 framework, and targets Xilinx FPGAs.
 The Chisel source code can be found under `src/main/scala`.
-Currently there is no separate documentation available for the hardware design, the best sources of information are the paper and the comments in the code.
+Currently there is no separate documentation available for the hardware design, the best sources of information are the [BISMO paper](https://arxiv.org/abs/1806.08862) and the comments in the code.

 ### Overlay Configuration
 BISMO is parametrized and can be instantiated in different sizes to generate a